 Before a character with Guardian activates, its owner may remove one die showing damage ( or ) from their opponent’s dice pool to deal damage equal to the value showing on the die removed to the activating Guardian character.

 This keyword only appears on upgrades.
-Before this upgrade would be discarded by its character being defeated, you may instead move it to one of your other characters.
+After the attached character is defeated, its controller may immediately move this upgrade to any of their other characters.
 The upgrade die moves to the new character card, even if it was in the dice pool.

 - The Redeploy keyword ignores play restrictions when attaching to a new character.

 A triggered ability has a trigger condition and an effect.
 When a triggered ability meets its trigger condition, the ability resolves.There are two types of triggered abilities: ”after” and “before” abilities.